Black Rod’s Office

 Positive feedback from senators, their staff and parliamentary office-holders was received throughout the reporting period.

-Services and materials are of a high standard, are provided promptly and are accurate.
-Formal and informal mechanisms will be used to measure.
+Services are of a high standard, are provided promptly and are accurate.

-The primary functions of the Black Rod’s Office are to provide support services to the Senate chamber and committees and to senators when they are at Parliament House and to deliver administrative services to the department and its staff.
-The office is led by the Usher of the Black Rod and has five operational areas, as shown in figure 12.
+The primary function of the Black Rod’s Office is to provide support services to the Senate, to Senate committees and to senators when they are at Parliament House, and to deliver administrative services to the department and its staff.
+The office is led by the Usher of the Black Rod and has three operational areas, as shown in figure 12.
 The Usher of the Black Rod undertakes formal and ceremonial roles in the Senate chamber, assisted by three senior staff.

 Figure 12 Elements and responsibilities of the Black Rod’s Office

 Rachel Callinan, Usher of the Black Rod 1

 Advice to the House Committee and Broadcasting Committee

 Security advice and support